lintool/Mr.LDA/README.md

     20news_train_test_raws > 20news.train.test.wc
 ```

-If you want to use `Wikipedia` as a ground corpus, it is better that the directory contains many small (1000 documents, one per line) files.
+If you want to use `Wikipedia` as a ground corpus, it is better than the directory that contains many small (1000 documents, one per line) files.

 Prepare topics: